-Keith has spent most of his 31 years as a reporter specializing in state government finances, analyzing such topics as income tax equity, waste in government and the complex funding systems behind Connecticut’s transportation and social services networks.
-He has been the state finances reporter at CT Mirror since it launched in 2010.
+Keith is CT Mirror’s state budget reporter, joining the newsroom shortly after it launched in 2010.
+He has spent most of his more than 30 years as a reporter specializing in state government finances, analyzing such topics as income tax equity, waste in government and the complex funding systems behind Connecticut’s transportation and social services networks.
 Prior to joining CT Mirror Keith was State Capitol bureau chief for The Journal Inquirer of Manchester, a reporter for the Day of New London, and a former contributing writer to The New York Times.
 Keith is a graduate of and a former journalism instructor at the University of Connecticut.

-Erica is CT Mirror’s first-ever Economic Development Reporter.
+Erica is CT Mirror’s economic development reporter.
 Before joining CT Mirror in August 2021 Erica was a writer / producer for public radio’s Marketplace, and was a reporter for the Wall Street Journal for seven years, first as a general assignment / regional economy reporter and then as a supply chain reporter covering freight, trade, and e-commerce.
 She grew up in Minneapolis, MN, graduated from Haverford College in Pennsylvania with a degree in economics and a concentration in Latin American studies, and received a master’s in specialized journalism from the University of Southern California.

 Bruce Putterman, Publisher and CEO

-As Publisher and CEO of The Connecticut Mirror Bruce is responsible for the strategic direction of the organization, revenue generation, product innovation, reader engagement, and all business operations.
-Before joining The Connecticut Mirror in 2017 Bruce owned and operated a West Hartford-based consulting practice for 16 years, providing strategic planning and marketing services to more than 50 nonprofit organizations, advocacy groups, public agencies, private equity firms, and other for-profit clients.
+Bruce is CT Mirror’s publisher and CEO, responsible for the strategic direction of the organization, revenue generation, product innovation, reader engagement, and all business operations.
+Before joining CT Mirror in 2017 Bruce owned and operated a West Hartford-based consulting practice for 16 years, providing strategic planning and marketing services to more than 50 nonprofit organizations, advocacy groups, public agencies, private equity firms, and other for-profit clients.
 His interest in journalism dates back to his college years when he worked in commercial radio and TV news.
 Bruce served as an elected member of the West Hartford Board of Education from 2003 through 2015, including three years as chair of the board.
 He has a Bachelor of Arts in History and an M.B.A. in Marketing from Cornell University.

 Jan Ellen Spiegel, Environmental Reporter

-Jan has won awards for her reporting on energy, environment and food and agriculture.
+Jan is an award-winning energy, environment and food and agriculture reporter.
 In 2013 she was the recipient of a Knight Journalism Fellowship at MIT on energy and climate.
 She is a former editor at The Hartford Courant, where she handled national politics including coverage of the controversial 2000 and 2004 presidential elections.
 As a freelance reporter, her stories have appeared in The New York Times, The Boston Globe, and elsewhere.
 She was an editor at the Gazette in Colorado Springs and spent more than 20 years as a TV and radio producer at CBS News and CNN in New York and in the Boston broadcast market.
 She graduated from the University of Michigan and attended Boston University’s graduate film program.

 Paul Stern, Viewpoints Editor

-Paul has more than 40 years of reporting and editing experience at newspapers in New Jersey, Florida and Connecticut.
+Paul is the editor of CT Mirror’s opinion page, CT Viewpoints.
+He has more than 40 years of reporting and editing experience at newspapers in New Jersey, Florida and Connecticut.
 He worked 22 years at the Hartford Courant in various editing roles including as deputy state editor, assistant editor of Northeast Magazine, and as an associate editor at Courant.com.
+He began his journalism career in New Jersey, then migrated to the Sun-Sentinel and Fort Lauderdale News where he was a county government reporter and white-collar crime investigator.
 He earned his bachelor’s degree from Rutgers University.
 A trained chef, he and his wife own and operate a bed and breakfast in an historic home in Mansfield.